JuanCasian/42-FDF/README.md

 # FDF
 FDF is the first project in the graphics branch at 42 School Silicon Valley.
-In this project I needed to create a three dimensional graphical representation of a map given in the next way:
+In this project I needed to create a three dimensional graphical representation of a map given in the following format:
 ```
 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0
 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0